WEICHENTHAL RESEARCH GROUP

 Research Program

-Dr. Weichenthal is an Associate Professor in the Department of Epidemiology, Biostatistics, and Occupational Health at McGill University in Montreal, Canada.
+Dr. Weichenthal is a Professor in the Department of Epidemiology, Biostatistics, and Occupational Health and Associate Director of the Centre for Climate Change and Health at McGill University in Montreal, Canada.
 His research program is dedicated to identifying and evaluating how environmental pollutants contribute to adverse health outcomes on a population level.
 To support this objective, Dr. Weichenthal develops new approaches to population-based exposure assessment and examines how spatial/temporal variations in environmental pollutants influence the development of acute and chronic diseases including various outcomes such as cardiovascular morbidity/mortality and cancer.
-His past studies have examined the health effects of air pollution from biomass burning, traffic-related air pollution (e.g. ultrafine particles), as well as the oxidative potential of fine particulate air pollution (PM2.5).
+His past studies have examined the health effects of air pollution from biomass burning and traffic (e.g., ultrafine particles) as well as the oxidative potential of fine particulate air pollution (PM2.5).
 His current research is focussed primarily on climate change-related environmental exposures (e.g., heat, wildfires, aeroallergens) and incorporates various machine learning methods into the exposure modelling process.
 Examples of recent/ongoing research projects are described below.

 Examples of Current and Past Projects